fyne-io/developer.fyne.io/extend/custom-widget.md

 ### Example Widget

-The following covers in detail the creation of a simple Widget and its Renderer.
+The following covers in detail the creation of a simple Widget and its Widget Renderer.

 #### Create a Widget